-10. Trustees and School Governors
+10. Trustees and Local Advisory Members (Local Governors)

-Trustees and Local Governors in the academy are required to have an enhanced criminal records certificate from the DBS.
-It is the responsibility of the Board of Trustees to apply for the certificate for any of their governors who do not already have one.
-Governance is not a regulated activity and so governors do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.
+Trustees and School Local Advisory Body members are required to have an enhanced criminal records certificate from the DBS.
+It is the responsibility of the school to apply for the certificate for any of their LAB members that do not already have one.
+Governance is not a regulated activity and so LAB members do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.

-11. Appendix 1 - Regulated Activity
+11. APPENDIX 1 - Regulated Activity